konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 ### Descriptions of Events

 A sentence fits into this category when it describes an event that the speaker cannot directly see or perceive.
 This may be something that happened in the past, right now, or even in the future that the speaker cannot perceive.
-The event cannot be permanent, it has to happen within a given frame of time.
+The event cannot be permanent; it has to happen within a given frame of time.

 >22\. きのう<u>合格発表が</u>あった。<br>*The exam results were announced yesterday.*